-The COBRA DS vacuum pumps are principally dispatched with oil (injected according to customer's order) and cooling liquid already in the vacuum pump but, without cooling water.
+The COBRA BC vacuum pumps are principally dispatched with oil and cooling liquid already in the vacuum pump but, without cooling water.
 Before vacuum pump first startup, control the oil level and the cooling liquid level.
 In the event of absence of one or the other of these lubricants, please carry out the filling (please refer to the various chapters of filling).
 Do not forget to connect the cooling water supply before the first startup.
 Operation without these coolants can result in damage to the vacuum pump.